Residential Reentry Programs as the Solution

-For over 40 years, Dismas House of Nashville has served as a beacon of hope for former offenders desperately looking for a second chance.
-To date, we have served more than 1,000 former offenders.
-Nationally, almost 70% of former inmates commit additional crimes and are rearrested within three years, and 50% return to prison.
+For over 40 years, Dismas House of Nashville has served as a beacon of hope for formerly incarcerated desperately looking for a second chance.
+To date, we have served more than 1,000 formerly incarcerated.
+Nationally, almost 70% of formerly incarcerated commit additional crimes and are rearrested within three years, and 50% return to prison.

 Incarceration by the numbers:

 - When Dismas was founded, the number of individuals incarcerated in the United States was 300,000.

 - Today, that number is 2.2 million.
 While the U.S. makes up only 5% of the world’s population, we make up 25% of the world’s prison population.

 - This crisis of mass incarceration is a 700% increase in the prison population in the last 40+ years.

 - 95% of those incarcerated will be released, of which many will face several barriers to reentry, including: finding safe living quarters, discrimination in employment, lack of transportation, finding adequate treatment for substance abuse, mental illness, and medical needs.